delgadofarid/ai-assited-build-a-website/README.md

 Based on [Cline's official guidance](https://docs.cline.bot/exploring-clines-tools/plan-and-act-modes-a-guide-to-effective-ai-development), you should switch from Plan Mode to Act Mode when:

 1. You have a clear understanding of the solution architecture
-2. All major technical decisions have been made:
+2. All major technical decisions have been made
-   - Component structure is defined
-   - State management approach is selected
-   - File upload handling strategy is determined
-   - PDF processing implementation approach is decided
-   - Translation system structure is designed
 3. Potential challenges and edge cases have been identified
 4. You're ready to start writing actual code